 Working through the incision, the surgeon will lift your breast tissue and skin to create a pocket, either directly behind the breast tissue or underneath your chest wall muscle (the pectoral muscle).
 The implants are then centered beneath your nipples.

 Some surgeons believe that putting the implants behind your chest muscle may reduce the potential for capsular contracture.
-Drainage tubes may be used for several days following the surgery.
 This placement may also interfere less with breast examination by mammogram than if the implant is placed directly behind the breast tissue.
-Placement behind the muscle however, may be more painful for a few days after surgery than placement directly under the breast tissue.
+Placement behind the muscle however, may be a bit uncomfortable for a few days after surgery than placement directly under the breast tissue.

 You'll want to discuss the pros and cons of these alternatives with your doctor before surgery to make sure you fully understand the implications of the procedure he or she recommends for you.

-The surgery usually takes one to two hours to complete.
-Stitches are used to close the incisions, which may also be taped for greater support.
+The surgery usually takes 1 to 1.5 hours to complete.
+Dissolving stitches are used to close the incisions.
 A gauze bandage may be applied over your breasts to help with healing.

-You're likely to feel tired and sore for a few days following your surgery, but you'll be up and around in 24 to 48 hours.
+You're likely to feel tired and sore following your surgery, but you'll be up and around in 24 to 48 hours.
 Most of your discomfort can be controlled by medication prescribed by your doctor.